SHEEHAN'S SYNDROME OVERVIEW

 My IGF-1 was always within lab results normal range, and my growth hormone was one of my last hormones to die out.

 I did fail both the stimulation test for ACTH and Growth Hormone.

 - Please be sure to ask for all copies of your labs

 - You are entitled to a copy of your lab tests

 - You need to keep copies of all of your medical records

 If you are trying to interpret lab results then lab test online is an awesome resource tool.

-I hope you have found this,” Sheehan’s Syndrome Overview” helpful.
+I hope you find this," Sheehan's Syndrome Overview" helpful.

 You can read more about shortcuts to living with a chronic illness on the HypoGal Blog.

 Please, Like, HypoGal on Facebook.